sheffield-bioinformatics-core/nf-core-user-docs/user_guide/install_miniconda.md

 prepend-path PATH $MINICONDA_DIR
 ```

+Use “Ctrl + O” to write-out the changes, hit “Return” to confirm the file name, and then “Ctrl + X” to close the nano editor.

 Now run the following line to make your personal modules available for loading whenever you login: